Public release of data

 • This new requirement applies to relevant data that was not publicly available (i.e. not downloadable from NOPIMS) on 28 November 2025.

-• Clients are welcome to register requests for data via the NOPIMS add to basket function.
-We will be in contact when requests for data are approved.
+• Clients are welcome to register requests for data via the NOPIMS ‘Add to basket’ function.
+We will contact you when requests for data are approved.

 • The changes do not apply to well reports and data, survey interpretation reports and data, or any information that was already downloadable from NOPIMS immediately prior to 28 November 2025.
 This information remains publicly available.